-I think Glen Matlock of The Sex Pistols mentioned that tv show to me as well…
+Glen Matlock of The Sex Pistols also mentioned that TV show in his interview.

 Opportunity Knocks gave young people with some talent the chance to make a breakthrough, and that’s very very good, it really does serve a good purpose.
-But then I’ve got to say, I’ve got to be honest, I don’t watch these shows!
-But yes, they are very valuable, you know, for giving people that break into the business which is very hard to do.
-And for some certain kinds of people and certain kinds of music and acts, well, it’s just terrific for them.
+But then I’ve got to say, I’ve got to be honest, I don’t watch these shows.
+They are very valuable, and for some certain kinds of people and certain kinds of music and acts, well, it’s just terrific for them.

 Unless stated otherwise, pictures were provided by John Steel’s publicity team © belongs to their respective owners

 ••• Want to reprint or syndicate this story?
 Click here for licensing enquiries •••